1934 Nepal–India earthquake: Damage

 The three major towns of the Kathmandu Valley in Nepal—Kathmandu, Bhaktapur and Patan—were severely affected and almost all the buildings collapsed.
 Large cracks appeared in the ground and several roads were damaged in Kathmandu; however, the temple of Pashupatinath, the guardian deity of Nepal, escaped any damage.
 The 1618-meter-long Kosi Rail Bridge on the Metre Gauge Railway line connecting Darbhanga Raj with Forbesganj was washed away and the River Kosi changed its path eastward.

 In Sitamarhi, not a single house was left standing.
 In Bhagalpur district many buildings collapsed.
 In Patna, many buildings in the bazaar were destroyed and damage was particularly severe along the river.
 In Rajnagar, near Madhubani, all the Kutcha buildings collapsed.
 The buildings of Darbhanga Raj, including the famous Navlakha Palace, were severely damaged.
+In the Phulhar village of district, the earlier older temple of the Girija Sthan was damaged and collapsed due to the earthquake.
 In Jharia the earthquake led to further spread of underground fire.
 The town of Birgunj was destroyed, along with its telephone line to Kathmandu.

 The number of deaths was 10,700–12,000 with 7,253 recorded in Bihar.

 A 1935 work by Major General Brahma Shamsher documenting the event, Nepalko Maha Bhukampa 1990, stated that this was Nepal's most destructive earthquake in living memory, and praised the Nepalese Army for its work in relief efforts.